http://en.wikipedia.org/wiki/Metabolic_water

 Drinking Water Increases Fat Oxidation

 Fat oxidation is at its greatest when your insulin levels are low.
 The reason for this is because insulin inhibits or decreases the ability of rate limiting enzymes that breakdown triglyceride fats into free fatty acids.
 As well as the transport of these free fatty acids into the mitochondria and Krebs cycle to be burned for energy.
+Since water does not contain calories or carbohydrates like over beverages it does not trigger an insulin response.
+If you were to compare it to the glycemic index water is of course 0, milk is around 35, juice is around 50 and sugary drinks are as high as 80.

 Keeping your insulin levels lows results in greater rates of fat oxidation.
 Now remember this doesn't apply just to water.
 The foods you eat and what combination of nutrients you eat can all influence the insulin response.
 Keeping your insulin response consistently lower throughout the day will allow your body to burn more stored fat as energy.